Students studying at tables

 • Indirect Costs: Estimated expenses in the cost of attendance that are not paid directly to the institution.

-Systemwide Tuition & Fees
+Systemwide Tuition and Fees

 Campus-based Fees

 This is a direct cost.
-These fees help fund a variety of student-related services, such as student government, student public transportation, building improvements, etc. Campus-based fees are established, increased or renewed by student vote in campus elections.
+These fees help fund a variety of student-related services, such as student government, student public transportation, building improvements, etc. Campus-based fees are established, increased, or renewed by student vote in campus elections.

-Housing & Food
+Housing and Food (on-campus)

 On-Campus Housing